BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 project-level values, it can collect values from other files and decide how to overwrite them if there are collisions.

 Sometimes you want a value defined and used at file scope.
-To define a value using Groovy type inference, you use `def`:
+To define a value with Groovy type inference, use `def`:

 ```groovy
 def config = "Configuration"